openethereum/openethereum.github.io/Configuring-Parity-Ethereum.md

 To use a custom path run `$ parity --config path/to/config.toml`.

+## Presets

+Parity can be launched with a [preset configuration file](https://github.com/paritytech/parity-ethereum/tree/1d9542fe88044d0831471510beb23626050f1bbf/parity/cli/presets) using `--config` flag with one of the following value:
+- `dev`: uses [dev chain specifications](Private-development-chain) with [Instant-seal](Pluggable-Consensus#instant-seal) consensus engine.
+The gas price is set to 0.
+- `dev-insecure`: uses the same configuration as `dev`, plus sets the flag `no_consensus`, allows all RPC APIs and accepts all RPC interfaces and hosts, as well as all IPFS hosts.
+- `insecure`: uses the Mainnet default configuration, plus sets the flag `no_consensus`, allows all RPC APIs and accepts all RPC interfaces and hosts, as well as all IPFS hosts.
+- `mining`: uses the Mainnet default configuration, plus increases the number of peers to min 50 and max 100, it disables the Dapps and IPC interface.
+It forces the sealing of blocks with a minimum of 4 seconds interval, forces the reseal for any new transaction (external or local), reduces the transaction queue size to 2048 while increasing the cache size to 256 MB and setting the `trace` logging level for the `miner` and `own_tx` modules.
+- `non-standard-ports`: sets the client to listen to the port 30305 and 8645 for RPC connections.

+## (In)secure Operation

+As implied by the `dev`, `dev-insecure`, and `insecure` presets, by default, Parity runs as securely as possible while allowing the local machine access to all `safe` APIs (as detailed in the `--jsonrpc-apis` docstring).

+- Altering `--rpc-hosts` or `--ws-hosts` allows the specified hosts to access any APIs your node has open, setting either of these to `all` or `*` is not recommended, and is a DoS vector in the safest case, and will lead to losses of funds or highjacking or reconfiguration of your node if you have insecure APIs enabled.
+- `eth_sendRawTransaction` and `eth_estimateGas` are both considered safe - they do not allow people to send transactions from accounts they do not already have control over - but they still have a significant processing cost when called, so it is not recommended to open the `eth` API directly to the internet without first sanitizing inputs.
+- There are additional security considerations [if you are running a private network](Pluggable-Consensus.md#operational-tradeoffs), but a miner on any network should be aware of the tools available to maintain quality of the txpool - specifically `--tx-gas-limit` and `--tx-time-limit` and the other `--tx-queue-...` related settings can effectively help maintain your miner's competitiveness while still maintaining a positive effect on the network.

 ## Example config.toml

 The following is an example of a configuration file.
 Consider using [Parity Config Generator](https://paritytech.github.io/parity-config-generator/) to generate your own.